What is “Gathering?”

 How do I print them out?

 The instructions are on the front page of each downloadable set of placemats.
 The idea is for these to be used as place mats, front and back.
 Print pages 1 and 2, front and back; pages 1 and 3 front and back; pages 1 and 4, front and back; and finally pages 1 and 5, front and back.
 I laminated them to make sure they last through the month.
 The front page is the same for all my students and the backs are all different.
 This way the kids can trade them as the month proceeds.
+(I also have some Simply Genius Homeschool Printing Hacks here, in case you want to hear more of my thoughts on printing and lamination – wink)

 What do I do with them?